EbmeyerSt/ARG_loci_comparative_pipeline/README.txt

 for input options.
 The file to be specified with the -flank parameter, all_flanks.csv, is created during creatio of the sqlite3 database.

 4.) visualize_v7.8.py creates alignment, phylogeny and visualization of all genetic environments containing the specific resistance gene.
-The python package ete3 needs to be installed in order to run the script
+The python package ete3 needs to be installed on your system in order to run the script

 File Descriptions
 ------------------